nmsa/tma-framework-m/development/probes/probe-docker-CPU_MEM_usage/README.md

 # Probe Docker CPU % and MEM %

 This probe was developed to collect *CPU %* and *MEM %* metrics from containers deployed using Docker tool.
+It is a specified version from the [`probe-docker-metrics`](../probe-docker-metrics).

 ## Prerequisites